cwcyau/reading_group/README.md

 **Pre-requisites:**

 1. Read the paper (that includes yourself Chris Yau).
-2. Read related references if you are unfamiliar with the material (this is called "human learning").
+2. Read related references if you are unfamiliar with the material.
-3. This is probably going to be hard, technical stuff, don't worry if you don't get it all ("wing it").
+3. This is probably going to be hard, technical stuff, don't worry if you don't get it all.
 4. We could use Jamboard or you will need a pen and paper and the ability to turn your camera toward your piece of paper.

+*Newcomers:* It is not expected that everyone will be active participants.
+For newcomers to the field, these meetings may feel somewhat intimidating, however, research is continually evolving and the best strategy is simply to jump straight in!
+Even if the only things you get out of a reading group are a couple of terms to look up on Google, this is a win!

 **Format:**